dani-77/cereus-pkgs/README.md

 or queried through the `xbps-install(1)` and `xbps-query(1)` utilities, respectively.

-See [Contributing](./CONTRIBUTING.md) for a general overview of how to contribute and the [Manual](./Manual.md) for details of how to create source packages (please note that these files are intact as they are in *void-packages* at this moment).
+See [Contributing](./CONTRIBUTING.md) for a general overview of how to contribute and the [Manual](./Manual.md) for details of how to create source packages (please note that the latter one is intact as it is in *void-packages* at this moment).

 ### Table of Contents